-How to Make Traditional Polish Beet Kavas
+Traditional Polish Beet Kvass

-Traditional Polish Beet Kavas
+Traditional Polish Beet Kvass

-My favorite soup for the holidays is beet soup.
+One of my favorite soup for the holidays is beet soup.
 To make this soup, I need to make fermented beet kavas.

 In Poland, beet kavas is made to drink for gut health because it is a great probiotic.
 We also use beet kavas to make traditional Christmas borscht.
 I make this fantastic drink regularly and drink it.